darkrenaissance/darkfi/doc/src/testnet/airdrop.md

 There is a limit of 100 for testnet airdrops currently.

-Note: you have wait some minutes between airdrops since they're rate-limited.
+Note: you have to wait some minutes between airdrops since they're rate-limited.

 On success, you should see a transaction ID.
-If successful, the airdrop transactions will how be in the consensus' mempool, waiting for inclusion in the next block.
+If successful, the airdrop transactions will now be in the consensus' mempool, waiting for inclusion in the next block.
 Depending on the network, finalization of the blocks could take some time.
 You'll have to wait for this to happen.
 If your `drk subscribe blocks` is running, then after